• Skip to primary navigation

 Thinking along those lines can help you figure out whether you’d like to specialize eventually; and if so, what you’d like to be known for as a VA.

-So, your biggest question about starting a VA business might be how much you’re going to get paid.
+So, your biggest question about how to become a virtual assistant might be how much you’re going to get paid.

 And the good news is, that’s totally up to you.